Hostile Action Based Emergency Preparedness (EP) Drills

 - Onsite Personnel Protective Actions

-Significant lessons-learned from HAB EP Drills conducted to date, are available to NPP licensees via the NEI members website and to Federal, State, and local emergency response professionals via the DHS Lessons-Learned Information Sharing (LLIS.gov) website.
+The NRC compiled significant lessons-learned from the first round of Hostile Action-Based (HAB) EP Exercises.
+These lessons learned are available to NPP licensees and Federal, State, and local emergency response professionals in the NRC’s Agencywide Documents Access and Management System (ADAMS) under Accession No. ML16207A435.
+In addition, lessons-learned from HAB EP Drills conducted, are available via the Department of Homeland Security (DHS) Lessons-Learned Information Sharing (LLIS.gov) website.
 LLIS.gov is the national network of Lessons Learned and Best Practices for emergency responders.
-LLIS.gov is a secure, restricted-access information database.
-It is designed to facilitate efforts to prevent, prepare for, and respond to acts of terrorism and other incidents across all disciplines and communities throughout the US.
+LLIS.gov is a secure, restricted-access information database, that is designed to facilitate efforts to prevent, prepare for, and respond to acts of terrorism and other incidents across all disciplines and communities throughout the US.

 Additional details of HAB EP Drills can be found in the following documents:

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.